Google Unveils Android XR Smart Glasses with Gemini AI

 Privacy, Testing and What’s Next

-Given the inbuilt camera and always-listening microphones, Google is emphasising a “truly assistive” product that also respects privacy for both users and bystanders.
-The company has started testing prototypes with a small group of trusted users to gather real-world feedback before wider rollout.
+Given the built-in camera and always-listening microphones, Google is emphasising a product that also respects privacy for both users and bystanders.
+The company has started testing Android XR Smart Glasses prototypes with a small group of trusted users to gather real-world feedback before wider rollout.

 While there is no confirmed launch date yet, Google says it will share more details in the coming months and is encouraging interested users and developers to sign up for updates on Android XR devices, including these Gemini-powered smart glasses.